-The Apple AirPods Pro are a welcome upgrade to the previous models of Apple AirPods.
-Their in-ear fit makes them much more stable in the ears, as well as improving their sound reproduction significantly, though some may find this design less comfortable.
-Their active noise cancelling works very well, and is among the best that we've tested on in-ear headphones, making them a good option to use while commuting or at work.
+The Apple AirPods Pro are a welcome upgrade of the Apple AirPods 2 Truly Wireless 2019.
+Their in-ear fit makes them much more stable, and they've significantly improved their audio delivery, though some may find this design less comfortable.
+Their active noise cancelling feature also works very well and makes them well-suited for commuting or wearing at work.
 While they're smaller than the previous models thanks to their shorter stems, they offer longer battery life and have an easier-to-use touch control scheme.
-Overall, they are better headphones than the Apple AirPods 2 Truly Wireless 2019, and are much more versatile for everyday use.
+Overall, they're better headphones than the previous Apple models and are much more versatile for everyday use.

 Like most in-ear headphones, the Apple AirPods Pro don't trap heat inside your ears, which makes them a suitable option for sports.
 You won’t notice a difference in temperature when wearing them and won’t sweat more than usual.

 Lightweight and smaller than previous models, the Apple AirPods Pro are very portable.
 Their case should also fit into most pockets.

 Their case is outstanding.
 It's extremely small and portable, measuring only slightly larger than previous models.
 Like the Apple AirPods 2 Truly Wireless 2019, it supports Qi wireless charging as well as charges via its Lightning port.
 It should protect the headphones well against minor falls and scratches, but not against water damage.

 The Apple AirPods Pro have a great build quality.
 They're made from high-quality plastic and should be able to survive a couple of accidental drops without too much damage.
 Unlike the Apple AirPods 2 Truly Wireless 2019, these headphones are also rated IPX4 for water resistance, although we don't currently test for this.